 Do you do lighting?

-While we don’t focus on lighting, you will get very basic stage lighting with any DJ performance (a simple light bar and/or wash).
-If you would like uplights in the room, we can do that for a reasonable charge as well.
-Beyond that, you would want to speak with your wedding planner, wedding venue, or look into a sound and/or lighting company.
+While we don't focus on lighting, our DJ service includes a combination wash/effects lighting bar that will provide colors and patterns for the stage area, as well as the dancing area.
+If you would like uplights throughout the room, we can do that for a reasonable charge as well.
+Beyond that, you would want to speak directly with your wedding planner, wedding venue, or look into a sound and/or lighting company.

 Can/do you interact with our guests?